Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Agentic Explanations via Interrogative Simulations

-Actions in the environment may not be immediately understandable to the LLM, and vice versa; instructions that the LLM can parse may not mean anything to the simulator directly, e.g. in AD, actions are sequences of real-valued vectors which are not easily parsed by an LLM for longer sequences~\cite{liu2024lostinmiddle}.
+An important question with using an LLM to propose interventions is whether the representations in a POSG are immediately understandable to the LLM, and vice versa; whether the instructions of an LLM mean anything to the simulator of a POSG.
+For example, actions in AD are sequences of real-valued vectors which are not easily parsed by an LLM for longer sequences~\cite{liu2024lostinmiddle}.
 In addition, LLM reasoning over low-level actions may not be effective for long-horizon explanations~\cite{liu2024lostinmiddle}, unless $|\mathcal{A}|$ is finite and small, but this is not generally the case.